Akash-M/app-catalog/app-ideation/README.md

 ### Technical Improvements:

+- Reduce load times by improving caching policy for images (one option is to use CDN to deliver image assets like logos)
 - Create a `backend` folder inside `packages` and migrate the backend project into this repo.
 Would bring some benefits
   like:
     - sharing types with the backend to ensure more project wide type safety.